 Does the Health Checklist feature offer personal disease management options?

-In summary, when you buy a new Apple Watch or an iPhone and you want the convenience of setting up all the available health-related functions from one place, Apple’s new Health Checklist is your best friend!
+When you buy a new Apple Watch or an iPhone and want the convenience of setting up all the available health-related functions from one place, Apple’s Health Checklist is your best friend!